The Comedy of Errors: what to expect

-Doors will open 1 hour before the start of the performance.
-Please allow plenty of time to be seated and order refreshments.
+We'll send a pre-visit email with all the information about when to arrive, please allow plenty of time to be seated.
 Performance start times vary, please check on the performance show pages for the start time of your event.

 What will happen when I arrive?

-Safe queuing points will be indicated by signage and front of house stewards.
-You’ll need to show your e-ticket when you arrive at the entrance.
+Please show your e-ticket to a member of staff on arrival and they will scan your QR code.
 This will be attached to your Booking Confirmation email.
 You can show your e-ticket on your phone or tablet, or print if necessary.
 Stewards will show you to your seat on arrival, please ensure all members of your group arrive together.

 What happens if there is bad weather?